 Introducing the D.A.
 Research Project

 As has been documented by researchers such as John Pfaff and covered in articles such as this one from the Atlantic, district attorneys play a crucial role in the process of mass incarceration.
 As the chief law enforcement and legal officer of a jurisdiction, district attorneys are responsible for prosecuting crimes.
-They hold the power to decide whether to press charges, whether to divert a case, and what sentencing lengths to press for, and as such wield enormous power in determining the numbers of people entering the prison system and their sentencing lengths.
-Often, district attorneys run unopposed in elections that receive very little media attention.
+They hold the power to decide whether to press charges, whether to divert a case, and what sentencing lengths to press for, and as such wield enormous power in determining the numbers and demographic composition of people entering the prison system and their sentencing lengths.
+Often, district attorneys run unopposed in elections that receive very little media attention, contributing to the general lack of public dialogue regarding the impact of prosecutorial decisions on racial justice in the courtoom and prison system.
 Although an incredibly important part of the judicial system, many voters remain unaware of the importance of district attorneys, contributing to the low participation rates in district attorney elections.

-Numbers of incarcerated people, and particularly people of color, continues to rapidly grow, and change is slow on the national legislative scale.
+The number of incarcerated people, and particularly incarcerated people of color, continues to rapidly grow, and change is slow on the national legislative scale.
 Given these obstacles, what tools exist for effective political change?
-How can a citizen make a direct impact on the carceral system at the local level?
+How can a citizen make a direct impact on the carceral state at the local level?
 At the core of this project is the question of accessibility to and ultimately engagement with the political process.
 While Tolulope, Samantha, and I have access to education as well as the free-time to devote to a project like this, we have no specific training in sociological research and analysis.
-We want to explore how we may engage in political research without specific training, and hopefully find some answers that we can share with others also desiring to make an impact on the much-larger prison system.
+We want to explore how we may engage in political research without specific training, and hopefully establish a methodology that we can share with others also seeking to make an impact on the much-larger prison system.

-Specifically, we will examine voter participation rates in District Attorney elections in order to identify communities in which targeted voter information drives would be most effective.
-We will analyze participation using district election data for approximately the past two elections.
-Some specific factors that we anticipate analyzing include the number of blank votes within D.A. elections, as well as the number of D.A. votes cast as a percentage of the eligible voting population.
+Specifically, we will examine voter participation rates in district attorney elections in order to identify communities in which targeted voter information drives would be most effective.
+Analyzing participation in district elections from the past two elections, we will consider the number of blank votes within D.A. elections, as well as the number of D.A. votes cast as a percentage of the eligible voting population.
 We will combine this data with demographic information analysis, such as race, age, and income level, to determine whether there are specific communities where targeted voter information drives would have the largest impact on D.A election outcomes.
-We aim to create a method of research that could be replicated by anyone wishing to do this type of analysis and voter outreach in their own community.
+In addition to learning about the political landscape within the communities we analyze as our test cases, we hope to create a method of research that could be replicated by anyone wishing to do this type of analysis and voter outreach in their own community.